airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_GUIDE_VERTEX.md

 # Networks API Removed — URGENT Breaking Change Notice for the vertex team

+**This notice now also applies to `vertex-template`** (the internal white-label fork) — confirmed via a full audit to have the identical coupling to every endpoint/hook named below, at nearly the same file paths.
+Whoever owns that fork needs this too, not just the vertex team.

 ## What changed

 **`GET /api/v2/users/networks` and `POST /api/v2/users/networks` (and the v3